artydev/mvu/README.md

 [![](https://data.jsdelivr.com/v1/package/gh/artydev/mvu/badge)](https://www.jsdelivr.com/package/gh/artydev/mvu)

 MVU tries to follows the Model View Update pattern.
-The idea is to make the View a function of the State only.
+The idea is to make the view a function of the state only.

 For now MVU does not use any reactivity.
 The view must be updated manually.
-But I will soon intregrate it.
+But It will be soon intregrate.

 MVU can be used totally in the browser, and don't use any external framework, it's plain vanilla Javascript.
 Thanks to [DML](https://github.com/efpage/DML).